DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/Readme.md

 ## Unity Manual

 Unity has documentation for everything in Unity right [here](https://docs.unity3d.com/Manual/).\
-If you want more info on a "object" you are working with try looking it up here for some extra techincal details.
-In a later lesson we will go use this together so you know how to use it.
+This is an extremely comprehensive look into every part of the Unity Engine.
+If you have any questions about what something is try looking it up in the manual first.
+It's an important skill to have.